-2. TOE Description
+2. TOE DESCRIPTION

-The SRD1-13&15PP defines a set of security requirements to be levied on Targets of Evaluation (TOEs) containing the Secret Restricted Data, Sigmas 1 - 13 and 15 Information roup.
-These TOEs include information systems that are personal electronic devices, portable computers, and systems containing general-purpose operating systems, such as workstations, mainframes, or personal computers.
+The SRD14PP defines a set of security requirements to be levied on Targets of Evaluation (TOEs).
+These TOEs include information systems that contain general-purpose operating systems, such as workstations, mainframes, or personal computers.
 These systems can be comprised of a single host or a set of cooperating hosts in a distributed system.
-Such systems permit one or more processors along with peripherals and storage devices to be used by single or multiple users to perform a variety of functions requiring access to the information stored on the system.
+Such systems permit one or more processors along with peripherals and storage devices to be used by multiple users to perform a variety of functions requiring controlled, shared access to the information stored on the system.
+Such installations are typical of personal, work group, or enterprise computing systems accessed by users local to, or with otherwise protected access to, the computer systems.

-The SRD1-13&15PP is applicable to TOEs that provide facilities for on-line interaction with users, as well as TOEs that provide for batch processing.
+The SRD14PP is applicable to TOEs that provide facilities for on-line interaction with users, as well as TOEs that provide for batch processing.
 The protection profile is also generally applicable to TOEs incorporating network functions but contains no network specific requirements.
 Networking is covered only to the extent to which the TOE can be considered to be part of a centrally managed system that meets a common set of security requirements.

-The SRD1-13&15PP assumes that responsibility for the safeguarding of the data protected by the TOEs security functions (TSF) can be delegated to the TOE users.
-All data is under the control of the TOE.
-The data are stored in objects, and the TSF can associate with each controlled object a description of the access rights to that object.
+The SRD14PP supports multiple security levels as well as user-defined sharing of information.
+The SRD14PP assumes that responsibility for the safeguarding of the data protected by the TOEs security functions (TSF) can be delegated to the TOE users.
+All objects (e.g, data, system resources) that can be accessed by users are identified, and are under the control of the TOE.
+The data are stored in objects, and the TSF can associate with each controlled object a description of the access rights to that object as well as the label that identifies the sensitivity of the information within the object.

 All individual users are assigned a unique identifier.
 This identifier supports individual accountability.
-Activities of all users of the TOE are subject to monitoring.